 The skin is the body's largest organ and serves as a barrier to our external environment.
-Our skin is our first line of defence against injury or disease but it's actually the skin's microbiome that catches all the nasties.
-It plays a huge role in wound healing, keeping inflammation in check, fighting off environmental toxins and even helping to prevent certain cancers.
+Our skin is our first line of defence against injury or disease, but it's the skin's microbiome that catches all the nasties.
+It plays a considerable role in wound healing, keeping inflammation in check, fighting off environmental toxins and even helping to prevent certain cancers.
 A healthy skin microbiome is effective against harmful bacteria.
 Your sebum (the skin's lubricant) is naturally antimicrobial, so when your skin microbiome is healthy, it works with your immune system to respond to its needs.
 In the same way, your gut health is responsible for your overall health.

-- Reducing inflammation, preventing certain bacteria from taking advantage of increased inflammation (like C. Acnes).
+- Reducing inflammation, preventing certain bacteria from taking advantage of increased inflammation (like C. acnes).

 - Reducing excessive sebum production, making the sebaceous glands less attractive for the Malassezia yeast.